 |2.
 Verification of immunization and communicable disease status||

-Immunization Status: Copy of immunization records/status in provider’s file or provider attestation, including, if applicable, any declinations.
+Immunization Status: Copy of immunization records or status in provider’s file or provider attestation, including any declinations.

 Note: The CDC has published recommendations, and many states have their own recommendations or standards for provider immunization and communicable disease screening.
 For more information about CDC recommendations, visit CDC: Recommended Vaccines for Healthcare Workers.
 Health centers will determine what vaccinations are required for their clinical staff based on state requirements and other resources.

 Communicable Disease Status: Copy of completed tuberculosis (TB) test or screening (for example, copy of purified protein derivative (PPD) testing or chest x-ray (CXR)) and any other communicable disease testing or screening as determined by the health center (for example, Hepatitis).